DrRyanHuang/DrRyanHuang/README.md

 - 👋 Hi, I’m Ryan.
 I'm a combinatorial optimization researcher.
 - 🌱 I’m currently working on object detection and segmentation.
-- 👯 I’m looking to collaborate on solving combinatorial optimization questions with AI method
+- 👯 I’m looking to collaborate on solving combinatorial optimization questions with AI method.